Journalism (JOUR)

 JOUR 300 - Experiential Reporting (4 Credit Hours)

 Experiential Reporting gives students a better understanding of the ethics of reporting in communities other than their own.
-Each class will focus on a specific geographic location.
-This class will include significant on-the-ground reporting trips.
+Each class will focus on a specific geographic location and include significant on-the-ground reporting trips.
 Students will develop ethical and effective ways of finding stories within communities, conducting interviews, connecting and building relationships with interviewees, and networking with community experts.

 JOUR 302 - Audio Storytelling / Podcasting (4 Credit Hours)